pkp/pkp-docs/admin-guide/3.4/en/deploy.md

 ---

 You've now configured all of the critical application functions.
-Next, you can learn how to configure your [email server](./deploy-email) to reliably deliver email.
+Next, you can learn how to conifigure your [email server](./deploy-email) to reliably deliver email.